Prajjwal-Rimal/Git-GitHub/README.md

 pull -> bringing changes from the repository to the device being used <br>

 git status -> shows all of the files that were updated, created, or deleted but havent been saved in a commit yet

+git init -> creates a new repository in the current directory